Names and publishing

 (I have a small number of rants I’ve been in the habit of periodically giving on the bird site.
 Since I exported my archive recently, I figured I’d write up ...

 Hello!
-I am the Executive Director of Lookit, a website that lets families participate in cognitive development experiments from home.
-Lookit hosts experiments for research groups around the world; if you are interested in getting started with the platform please have a look here!
-Previously, I was a graduate student and postdoc in BCS, and am returning to MIT after a stint at the Center for Open Science where I worked on a large-scale project studying the reliability of claims in social science journals.
+I am the Executive Director of Children Helping Science, a website that lets families participate in scientific experiments from home.
+CHS hosts experiments for research groups around the world; if you are interested in getting started with the platform please have a look here!

 I am passionate about improving our scientific practices as social scientists, including promoting replication, data sharing, and large collaborations to improve the reliability of what we learn about the minds of young children.
 My work combines creating solutions for researchers with empirical research on how our habits and tools as scientists impact the results we report.
 These interests are a direct result of my own research experiences, and I see attention to our scientific practices as intimately related to the specific theories we study and the data we collect and interpret.